Putulk/Putulk/README.md

 - 👋 Hi, I’m @Putulk
 - 👀 I’m interested in sofware development.
-- 🌱 I’m currently learning.
+- 🌱 I’m currently working.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...prachipriya297@gmail.com
+- 📫 How to reach me ...putul@racloop.com

 <!---
 Putulk/Putulk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.